Ashton Gate Stadium

-Ashton Gate Stadium is located on the south-western edge of the city of Bristol, about two miles from its city centre and from Temple Meads rail station.
+Ashton Gate Stadium is located on the south-western edge of the city of Bristol, about two miles from the city centre and the main Temple Meads rail station.

-On matchdays, a special shuttle bus service runs from Temple Meads station to the stadium.
+On matchdays a special shuttle bus service runs from Temple Gate near Temple Meads station to the stadium.
 It runs one hour before kick-off and buses return after the match has finished.